awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

    1. For **Monitoring Agent**, choose the agent with the same identifier as your Amazon RDS DB instance identifier\.

    1. Choose **Add Manually**\.

+   1. Enter the host name for the Amazon RDS DB instance, or select the host name from the list\.
+Ensure that the specified host name matches the endpoint of the Amazon RDS DB instance\.

    1. Specify the following database properties: